 We will process your request to exercise the above rights in accordance with the law(s) applicable in relation to the rights exercised by you.
 As permitted by applicable law, we may refuse requests that are unreasonably repetitive, require disproportionate technical effort, risk the privacy of others, may compromise an ongoing investigation, or are impractical.
 We do not discriminate against you for exercising any of your rights in a manner that would violate applicable law.

 As a policy, Emeritus allows you to access your personal data, verify and challenge the accuracy and completeness of your personal data, and have it corrected, amended, or deleted if inaccurate and, in limited circumstances, object to processing of your personal data even if the law in your jurisdiction does not accord you those rights, but we will apply our discretion in how we process such requests except as otherwise required by applicable law.
-We may require you to provide evidence to justify the amendment of your personal data held by us.
+We may require you to establish your identity and provide evidence to justify the amendment of your personal data held by us.
 You can exercise these rights by contacting us per the Contact Us section below, or in the case of U.S. data subjects as set forth in our U.S. Privacy Notice.

 In addition, we enable you to exercise certain choices regarding cookies and certain other tracking technologies, as explained in our Cookie Notice.